observablehq/framework/examples/intersection-observer/src/index.md

-# Framework + IntersectionObserver
+# Hello, IntersectionObserver

-This is an example of scrollytelling using `IntersectionObserver`.
+This example demonstrates how to implement scrollytelling in Observable Framework using `IntersectionObserver` and `position: sticky`.

 <style>